Fixed election dates in Canada: Nova Scotia

+On February 18, 2025, Premier Tim Houston introduced a bill to repeal the fixed election date legislation.
+The bill received royal assent on March 26, 2025, repealing Nova Scotia's fixed election date legislation.

 Ontario

-In Ontario, the legislature, with a majority held by Dalton McGuinty's Liberals, passed the Election Statute Law Amendment Act, 2005, which requires elections to be held on the first Thursday in October every four years, starting with 2007.
+The Ontario Legislature, with a majority held by Dalton McGuinty's Liberals, passed the Election Statute Law Amendment Act, 2005, which requires elections to be held on the first Thursday in October every four years, starting with 2007.
 However, the act does not prevent the Lieutenant Governor of Ontario from dissolving the legislature "when the Lieutenant Governor sees fit".
 The law also allows the date to be moved forward to any of the seven days following the first Thursday of October in the case of religious or culturally significant holidays: the 2007 election was moved from October 4 to 10 to avoid the Jewish holiday of Shemini Atzeret.
 As of December 2016, the Elections Act was amended, scheduling all subsequent provincial elections for "the first Thursday in June in the fourth calendar year following polling day in the most recent general election".
-This amendment will result in the next provincial election occurring on June 4, 2026.
+This amendment would have resulted in the next provincial election occurring on June 4, 2026.
+However, Premier Doug Ford requested an early dissolution of the legislature with an election held on February 27, 2025.

+Ford's government announced a proposal on October 27, 2025, to eliminate fixed election dates as part of a series of changes to provincial election law in order to "return Ontario to an electoral process that served our province well... prior to the imposition of American-style fixed election dates."